Ei-Sandi/MemoryFlash/README.md

 #### Video demo: <https://www.youtube.com/watch?v=R2d2ZXP1dxw>
 #### Description: A flash card application to assist your study needs.

+After uploading a user interface, it is now usable in both CLI and GUI.
+Run project.py to test out CLI version and interface.py to try GUI version.

 ##### Introduction
 This application will allow you to create decks, open decks (and revise/study) and delete decks and assist in your memorization process.

 ##### How to
 In main page, the user is prompted to choose from 4 actions; creating deck, opening deck, deleting deck and exiting application.